bitcoin-s/bitcoin-s/docs/key-manager/key-manager.md

 ### Key Manager

-The key manager module's goal is to encapusulate all private key interactions with the [wallet](../wallet/wallet.md) project.
+The key manager module's goal is to encapsulate all private key interactions with the [wallet](../wallet/wallet.md) project.

 As of this writing, there is only one type of `KeyManager` - [`BIP39KeyManager`](/api/org/bitcoins/keymanager/bip39/BIP39KeyManager).